This EASY low carb coffee cake recipe is the moist yet crumbly cake your brunch, showers and weekends NEED a LOT more of!

 I totally adore the nutty flavor almond flour yields in my low carb desserts, and I know you will too!
 Low carb bread is the best kept secret and I wanted to let you in on it!

-Eat this cake morning, noon or night (it makes for GREAT after dinner low carb desserts)!
+Eat this low carb cake in the morning, noon or night (it makes for GREAT after dinner low carb desserts)!
 You can’t go wrong!

 Here’s the rundown of why I can’t get enough of this low carb coffee cake recipe: